Cross-correlations of the Cosmic Neutrino Background: HR-DEMNUni simulation analysis: Conclusions

+The most directly related previous work to ours is that of Ref.~\cite{Elbers}.
+Note that while they focus on a constrained realization of the local Earth's neighborhood, we produce a statistical realization as we are interested on average properties as our aim was to study also the co-located signal, which is new.
+We also were interested in angle changes of the neutrino trajectory by large scale structure and the cross-correlation with the weak lensing signal.
+Because of this, we produced significantly larger ($2048^3$) simulations to study much lower resolution effects.

-For the first time, high-fidelity cross-correlation between neutrinos and CDM maps have been shown in this paper, revealing the cosmological scales where any cross-correlation between them may occur.
-Once the technology to probe these cosmological probes becomes available, examining these maps will enable us to confirm the detection of the cosmic neutrino background and facilitate its measurements as happens e.g. also for the Integrated Sachs-Wolfe effect of CMB when exploiting its correlation with galaxies.
+For the first time, cross-correlations between neutrinos and CDM maps have been shown in this paper, revealing the cosmological scales where any cross-correlation between them may occur.
+By demonstrating the angular dependence of these signals and identifying their maxima, this approach provides valuable insights into the nature of neutrinos through observations of the sky.
+Once the technology to measure these cosmological probes becomes available, examining these maps will enable us to confirm the detection of the cosmic neutrino background and facilitate its measurements as happens e.g. also for the integrated Sachs-Wolfe effect of CMB when exploiting its correlation with galaxies.

 \acknowledgments The DEMNUni simulations were carried out in the framework of ``The Dark Energy and Massive Neutrino Universe" project, using the Tier-0 IBM BG/Q Fermi machine, the Tier-0 Intel OmniPath Cluster Marconi-A1 and Marconi-100 of the Centro Interuniversitario del Nord-Est per il Calcolo Elettronico (CINECA).
 CC acknowledges a generous CPU and storage allocation by the Italian Super-Computing Resource Allocation (ISCRA) as well as from the coordination of the ``Accordo Quadro MoU per lo svolgimento di attività congiunta di ricerca Nuove frontiere in Astrofisica: HPC e Data Exploration di nuova generazione'', together with storage from INFN-CNAF and INAF-IA2.
-This work was supported by the “Center of Excellence Maria de Maeztu 2020-2023” award to the ICCUB (CEX2019-000918-M) funded by MCIN/AEI/10.13039/501100011033.
+This work was supported by the 'Center of Excellence Maria de Maeztu 2020-2023' award to ICCUB (CEX2019-000918-M) funded by MCIN/AEI/10.13039/501100011033.
 Funding for the work of RJ was partially provided by project PID2022-141125NB-I00.
-AG would also like to thank Martin Reinecke for many useful discussions about some technical aspects during the early stages of this work.
+AG also thanks Martin Reinecke for many useful discussions about some technical aspects during the early stages of this work.
 MC is partially supported by the 2023/24 ``Research and Education'' grant from Fondazione CRT.
 The OAVdA is managed by the Fondazione Cl\'ement Fillietroz-ONLUS, which is supported by the Regional Government of the Aosta Valley, the Town Municipality of Nus and the ``Unit\'e des Communes vald\^otaines Mont-\'Emilius''.

 [2]{#2}\begingroup \endgroup